-Definitions - OAC Chapter 3745-27-01
+Definitions - OAC Chapter 3745

-- A. "Infectious Agents" means a type of microorganism, pathogen virus, proteinaceous infectious particle that can cause, or significantly contributes to the cause of increased morbidity or mortality or of human beings. - B. "Zoonotic Agent" means a type of microorganism, pathogen virus, or proteinaceous infectious particle that causes disease in vertebrate animals, is transmissible to human beings and can cause or significantly contributes to disease in or death of human beings. - C. "Infectious Wastes" includes all of the following substances or categories of substances: - Cultures and stocks of infectious agents and associated biologicals, including, without limitation, specimen cultures, cultures and stocks of infectious agents, wastes from the production of biologicals, and discarded live and attenuated vaccines; - 2.
+- A. "Infectious Agents" means a type of microorganism, helminthes, or virus that causes, or significantly contributes to the cause of increased morbidity or mortality of human beings. - B. "Zoonotic Agent" means a type of microorganism, helminthes or virus that causes disease in vertebrate animals and that is transmissible to human beings and cause or significantly contributes - C. "Infectious Wastes" includes all of the following substances or categories of substances: - Cultures and stocks of infectious agents and associated biologicals, including, without limitation, specimen cultures, cultures and stocks of infectious agents, wastes from the production of biologicals, and discarded live and attenuated vaccines; - 2.
 Laboratory wastes that were, or are likely to have been, in contact with infectious agents that may present a substantial threat to public health in improperly managed; - 3.
 Pathological wastes, including, without limitation, human and animal tissues, organs, and body parts, and body fluids and excreta that are contaminated with or are likely to be contaminated with infectious agents, removed or obtained during surgery or autopsy or for diagnostic evaluation, provided that, with regard to pathological wastes from animals, the animals have or are likely to have been exposed to a zoonotic or infectious agent. - 4.
 Waste materials from the rooms of humans, or the enclosure of animals, that have been isolated because of diagnosed communicable diseases that are likely to transmit infectious agents.
 Also included are waste materials from rooms of patients who have been placed on blood and body fluid precautions under the universal precaution system established by the "Center for Disease Control and Prevention" in the Public Health Service of the United States Department of Health and Human Services.

 - 5. Human and animal blood specimens and blood products that are being disposed of, provided that with regard to blood specimens and blood products from animals, the animals were or are likely to have been exposed to a zoonotic or infectious agent.
 "Blood products" does not include patient care waste such as bandages, or disposable gowns that are lightly soiled with blood or other bodily fluids, unless such wastes are soiled to the extent that the generator of the waste determines that they should be managed as infectious waste; - 6.
 Contaminated carcasses, body parts, and bedding of animals that were intentionally exposed to infectious agents from zoonotic or human diseases during research, production of biologicals, or testing of pharmaceuticals, and carcasses and bedding of animals otherwise infected by zoonotic or infectious agents that may present a substantial threat to public health if improperly managed; - 7.
 Sharp wastes used in the treatment, diagnosis, or inoculation of human beings or animals or that have, or are likely to have, come in contact with infectious agents in medical, research, or industrial laboratories, including, without limitation, hypodermic needles and syringes, scalpel blades, and glass articles that have been broken.
 Such wastes are hereinafter in this rule referred to as "sharp infectious waste" or "sharps"; - 8.
-Any other waste materials generated in the diagnosis, treatment, or immunization of human beings or animals, in research pertaining thereto, or in the production or testing of biologicals, that the Ohio Public Health advisory board created in Section 3701.33 of the Ohio Revised Code (ORC), by rules adopted in accordance with Chapter 119 of the ORC, identifies as infectious wastes after determining that the wastes present a substantial threat to human health when improperly managed because they are contaminated with, or are likely to be contaminated with, infectious agents; - 9.
+Any other waste materials generated in the diagnosis, treatment, or immunization of human beings or animals, in research pertaining thereto, or in the production or testing of biologicals, that the Public Health Council created in Section 3701.33 of the Ohio Revised Code (ORC), by rules adopted in accordance with Chapter 119 of the ORC, identifies as infectious wastes after determining that the wastes present a substantial threat to human health when improperly managed because they are contaminated with, or are likely to be contaminated with, infectious agents; - 9.
 Any other waste materials the generator designates as infectious waste